 Questioning or second-guessing your guidance started when you reached the age of reason.
 This is when you discover you had free will and the power to do what you wanted.
 Although you still hear the guidance, you now question it and then decide what you’re going to do.

 We have never changed.
 We do not tell you what to do.
 We send you intuitive messages, dreams, and experiences that are put on your path for you to choose or not.
 Does our guidance sound interesting to you at that moment, or something you may do later on?
 Maybe you wouldn’t be interested at all.
 This is not a problem.

 This situation is allowing you to think for yourself.
 When you think for yourself you open up other possibilities.
 However, no matter what age you are, the longer you put off acting on the guidance the more it loses its impact.
 You could follow the guidance and have a positive experience, or you could decide to do something else and have a positive experience.
 Or, by not following the guidance you could have a negative experience.

 These two complementary experiences, guidance and free will, are both parts of your decision-making arsenal.

-You will learn by trial and error when you don’t follow our guidance.
+You will learn by trial and error when you don’t follow your guidance.
 This is how you will know if you are a good decision-maker, or not.
-If you have repeated problems as you grew up, you must look back at the beginning of your life to identify when you didn’t listen to our guidance.
-When something else seemed more important.
+If you have repeated problems as you grew up, you must look back at the beginning of your life to identify when you didn’t listen to our guidance because something else seemed more important.

 CALL TO ACTION: